Banana Bunchy Top Virus

 Signs of Banana Bunchy Top Virus

 - New leaves are narrow with yellow margins and appear ‘bunched’ at the top

 - Leaves have dark green streaks and ‘J’ shaped hooks along the midrib of the leaf.

-- Petiole (where the leaf meets the stem) are crinkled and molted.
+- Petiole (where the leaf meets the stem) are crinkled and mottled.

 - Small deformed fruits or no fruit at all

 When treating for BBTV it is very important to kill both infected plants and the aphids that transmit the virus.
 Aphids can be treated with most contact insecticides.
 Make sure to soak the plant thoroughly so that the insecticide gets underneath the petiole where aphids like to hide.
-May take a 2nd treatment to make sure all aphids have been killed.
+It may take a 2nd treatment to ensure all aphids have been killed.
 You can find an evaluation of various insecticidal soap applications here.
-Once infected with BBTV the tree must be killed, either through mechanical or chemical measures.
+Once infected with BBTV, the tree must be killed, either through mechanical or chemical measures.

 - Remove any fruit.